MI5

 The Security Service, commonly known as MI5 (Military Intelligence, Section 5), is the United Kingdom's domestic counter-intelligence and security agency and is part of its intelligence machinery alongside the Secret Intelligence Service (MI6), Government Communications Headquarters (GCHQ), and Defence Intelligence (DI).
 MI5 is directed by the Joint Intelligence Committee (JIC), and the service is bound by the Security Service Act 1989.
 The service is directed to protect British parliamentary democracy and economic interests and to counter terrorism and espionage within the United Kingdom.
 Within the civil service community, the service is colloquially known as Box, or Box 500, after its official wartime address of PO Box 500; its current address is PO Box 3255, London SW1P 1AE.

-The Security Service is derived from the Secret Service Bureau, founded in 1909.
+The Security Service began as the Home Section of the Secret Service Bureau, founded in 1909.
 At the start of the First World War, it was responsible for the arrest of enemy spies, or suspected enemy spies.
 Throughout the First World War, Germany continually attempted to infiltrate Britain, but MI5 was able to identify most, if not all, of the agents dispatched.
 During the Second World War, it developed the Double-Cross System.
 This involved attempting to "turn" captured agents wherever possible, and use them to mislead enemy intelligence agencies.

 After the war, the service was instrumental in breaking up a large Soviet spy ring at the start of the 1970s.
 It then allegedly became involved in monitoring trade unions and left-wing politicians.
 It also assumed responsibility for the investigation of all Irish republican activity within Britain during The Troubles.
-Its role was then expanded to countering other forms of terrorism, particularly in more recent years the more widespread threat of Islamic extremism.
+Its role was then expanded to countering other forms of terrorism, particularly in more recent years the more widespread threat of Islamic extremism and Far-right politics in the United Kingdom.
 In 1996, legislation formalised the extension of the Security Service's statutory remit to include supporting the law enforcement agencies in their work against serious crime.

 Organisation

 Structure

 The Security Service comes under the authority of the Home Secretary within the Cabinet.
 The service is headed by a Director General (DG) at the grade of a Permanent Secretary of the Civil Service, who is directly supported by an internal security organisation, secretariat, legal advisory branch, and information services branch.
 The Deputy Director General is responsible for the operational activity of the service, being responsible for four branches; international counter-terrorism, National Security Advice Centre (counter proliferation and counter espionage), Irish and domestic counter-terrorism, and technical and surveillance operations.

+The current Director General is Ken McCallum, who succeeded Andrew Parker in April 2020.

 The service is directed for intelligence operational priorities by the Joint Intelligence Committee.
-It liaises with SIS, GCHQ, DI, and a number of other bodies within the British government, and industrial base.
-It is overseen by the Intelligence and Security Committee of Members of Parliament, who are directly appointed by the Prime Minister, and by the Investigatory Powers Commissioner.
-Judicial oversight of the service's conduct is exercised by the Investigatory Powers Tribunal.